-Unfortunately this is not seen by the student of Christian Science in general.
+Unfortunately this is not seen by students of Christian Science in general.
 The belief still persists that because each of the synonyms stands for God, they must be freely interchangeable.
-If this were so, we could ask: Why have seven terms, if one would do?
+If this were so, we could ask: Then why have 7 terms, if one would do?
 Why complicate things, if it can all be so simple?
-The answer is that students are not familiar with the meaning of the term 'synonym' nor with the synonymy-principle which underlies the language of the textbook.
-And it was on this fundamental question of the meaning of the seven synonymous terms that John Doorly was finally excommunicated.
-(See "A Statement", by John W. Doorly)
+The answer is that students are not familiar with the meaning of the term 'synonym,' or with the synonymy-principle, which underlies the language of the Textbook.
+And it was on this fundamental question of the meaning of the 7 synonymous terms that John Doorly was eventually excommunicated.

-What is meant by 'synonymous'?
-Funk & Wagnalls defines the term like this: "By synonymous words we usually understand words that coincide or nearly coincide in some part of their meaning and may hence within certain limits be used interchangeably; while outside of these limits they may differ very greatly in meaning and use", and adds: "To consider synonymous words identical is fatal to accuracy ...".
+What is meant by "synonymous"?
+The dictionary defines the term like this:

+"By synonymous words we usually understand words that coincide or nearly coincide in some part of their meaning and may hence within certain limits be used interchangeably; while outside of these limits they may differ very greatly in meaning and use," and adds: "To consider synonymous words identical is fatal to accuracy ...."
+(Funk & Wagnalls Dictionary)

 Synonymous words have, so to speak, two different kinds of values, one kind which they share with each other and another kind which differentiates one from the others.
-A study of the seven synonymous terms for God would therefore have to investigate which values or ideas are shared among all of them and which ideas are specifically characteristic of each individual synonym.
+A study of the 7 synonymous terms for God would therefore have to investigate which values or ideas are shared among all of them and which ideas are specifically characteristic of each individual synonym.